 - Paddle Canada Camping Leadership Instructor & Instructor-Trainer

 - Leave No Trace Trainer.

-Tony is currently the Chair of Paddle Canada’s Paddleboard (SUP) committee where he has steered the national program since it began.
-He also serves as the Chair of Paddle Canada’s Program Coordination Committee, where they are driving the harmonization of Paddle Canada’s programs and standards, and the development online Instructor and Instructor-Trainer development programs.
-Tony lead the creation of the Paddle Canada national standards for both paddleboarding and kayaking.
+Tony is currently the Chair of Paddle Canada’s Program Coordination Committee, where they are driving the harmonization of Paddle Canada’s programs and standards, and the development online Instructor and Instructor-Trainer development programs.
+Tony lead the creation of the Paddle Canada national standards for paddleboarding, river kayaking, sea kayaking and camping.
 He contributed to the updated Paddle Canada canoe program, and the new Paddle Canada kayak rolling program.

 In most ways, Tony is a “one trick pony.”
 He owns and manages a paddling store (Undercurrents!), teaches paddling at Mount Royal University in the Eco-Tourism and Outdoor Leadership (ETOL) program and wrote the gear review column in Kanawa, Canada’s Paddling Magazine.
 He met his wife, Donna, at the Bow Waters Canoe Club – their first date was a canoe trip and they also got engaged on a canoe trip.
 He named his cat after a river feature.
 Tony volunteers with local, provincial and national paddling organizations, where he has held a variety of executive positions.
 When he gets time off, he likes to go (you guessed it!) paddling!